-- Data analysis is tarnished by bad experiences and believe that things will turn out badly again.
+- Data analysis is tarnished by bad experiences, influencing one to believe that things will turn out badly again.

 - Managing team members, especially those that are exhibiting negative behavior, is going to have a negative spin on how you deal with the whole team.

 - Communicating with stakeholders is often hearing or relating bad news, which can set a precedent towards expecting bad news.